Technology

 Today every organization, big and small, faces security challenges.
 To overcome these challenges, it’s not enough to teach your employees to be careful and avoid clicking on suspicious links.
-Security needs to be an integral element of your SDLC (Software Development Lifecycle).
+Security needs to be an integral element of your Secure SDLC (Software Development Lifecycle).

 In this article, we’ll talk about what secure SDLC is and offer 6 security best practices supported by examples from our experience.